zhan5449/planned-missingness/README.md

 <em>distribution_diagnostics/</em> folder.
 4. [supplementary materials] In an effort to understand the impact of the MICE settings that we used for model convergence, we conducted detailed diagnostics for select conditions for manual inspection.
-<em>simulation2_diagnostics.R</em> conducts the diagnostics and saves the output in the <em>two-factor diagnostics/</em> folder.
+<em>SF vs PM diagnostics_convergence_performance.R</em> conducts simulations to evaluate model convergence performance.
+The simulation is computationally expensive and therefore is commented out, but we include the output of the simulation as <em>Convergence Diagnostic Values.rds</em>.
+The script computes convergence metrics.
-<em>simulatino2_diagnostics_plots.R</em> takes the output and creates diagnostics plots.
+<em>convergence_diagnostic_plots.R</em> takes the output and creates diagnostics plots.
 We also compared the distributions of the imputed values with
 that of the defined populations using <em>SF vs PM diagnostics_imputedvobserved.R</em>, which saves density plots in the <em>density_plots/</em> folder.